DawidStankiewicz/microservices-java-example/README.md

 ## Start solution

-Run the whole solution using single script:
+Run the whole solution on localhost using single script:

 ```bash
 bash build_and_start.sh